Endoscopic Ultrasound (EUS)

 At Olympus, we strive to be more than just a medical equipment provider to our customers.
 We provide end-to-end support, from the purchasing process to the procedure and reprocessing services, to build a relationship of trust.

-Clinical Application Specialists (CAS) are regionally located, experienced sonographers, dedicated to supporting you and your EUS practice.
+Our Clinical Applications Specialists (CAS) are regionally located, experienced sonographers, dedicated to supporting you and your EUS practice.
 The CAS team offers on-site and virtual support for evaluations, in-services, installs, training, and procedures.
 Your CAS will show you how to operate your EUS equipment, offering helpful suggestions for image optimization.
-Our CAS Team is here to help you achieve success with Olympus® EUS products in an effort to allow you to help more patients.
+Our CAS Team is here to help you achieve success with Olympus EUS products, allowing you to help more patients and reach your goals.

 Education